 That said, if you don’t see yourself investing another $30-40 in the near future into some additional storage, you might want to go with an HDD right off the bat, in which case we recommend the Seagate Barracuda ST500DM002.
 As this is a much slower hard drive, you will be able to get double the storage for the same price.

 The EVGA 500 BA is a solid power supply.
 It’s not too expensive, but it offers a great level of performance that’s further supported by the 3-year warranty it comes with.

 Its 500W capacity will be plenty to power the entire rig even if you upgrade it with a dedicated GPU of the GTX 1650 caliber.
 It is a non-modular PSU which is to be expected at this price, but it is 80+ Bronze certified, which is definitely a huge plus.

 This may not be the most expensive build, but all the hardware pieces here were handpicked because of their quality and upgradeability, and it’s worth buying this PSU to ensure that the whole gaming rig won’t get fried the first chance it gets.

-The case is the most unappreciated component in most PC builds.
-Often times inexperienced PC builders will just pick something that’s cheap and (hopefully) has enough room for everything, without any consideration for airflow.
+The case is the most underappreciated component in most PC builds.
+Oftentimes inexperienced builders will just pick something cheap that (hopefully) has enough room for everything, without any consideration for airflow.